CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/13-MSIX-App-Attach.md

    - CLick on **save**.

    ![ws name.](media/msix23.png)

+   Now, The MSIX implementation is completed.
+We'll check the working of it.

 1. In your PC go to **Start** and search for **Remote desktop** and open the remote desktop application with the exact icon as shown below.